horga83/pyW800rf32/README.md

 MS16A Motion sensor

-Others may work, test with teh receive.py program in examples.
+Others may work, test with the receive.py program in examples.

 Using
 =====